-How are you doing as a worship leader?
+How is your praise and worship leadership?
 How do you know if you are a good worship leader?
-Let me suggest a few guidelines that will help to quantify your leadership.
+Let me suggest a few guidelines that will help to quantify your answer to these questions.

 1. Is the congregation singing with you?